Letterboxing is back for another year

-Malvern Hills District Council held a competition earlier in the year for local children to design the rubber stamps choosing from the 25 themes.
+Malvern Hills District Council held a competition last year for local children to design the rubber stamps choosing from the 25 themes.
 All rubber stamps have all been designed by local children from ages 5-13 years.

 The project has been created by Malvern Hills District Council in partnership with Malvern Hills Trust and Area of Outstanding Natural Beauty.